During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

 A spring of water welling up to eternal life, isn't that amazing?
 Jesus promises to bring real spiritual life.
-This isn't about rules and regulations - yet another religious system which burdens mankind and never really resolves the inner feelings of shame, guilt, uncertainty, and doubt.
-No, Christianity is a very simple straightforward path of faith that's focused entirely on the unique and wonderful person of Jesus, who turns out to be the Son of God, the Messiah - wholly man, wholly God - who comes to create a pathway between men and God through his death on the cross, his substitutionary, sacrificial, atoning death on the cross.
-It's a pathway to life.
+This is not about rules and regulations - yet another religious system which burdens mankind and never really resolves the inner feelings of shame, guilt, uncertainty, and doubt.
+No, Christianity is a very simple straightforward path of faith that is focused entirely on the unique and wonderful person of Jesus, who turns out to be the Son of God, the Messiah - wholly man, wholly God - who comes to create a pathway between men and God through his death on the cross, his substitutionary, sacrificial, atoning death on the cross.
+It is a pathway to life.
 Those people who really believe in Jesus, experience this sense of having life within them, feeling reborn, feeling energised, feeling free of the past, free of the shame, free of the guilt, free of the sin and all the things that held them down.
-That's the miracle of the Christian faith, and that's what's being described here in verse 6.
+That is the miracle of the Christian faith, and that is what is being described here in verse 6.

 ‘I am the way and the truth and the life.
 No one comes to the Father except through me’.
 This is a very bold claim.
-Christianity claims that it's a unique religion in all the world.
-Christians acknowledge there's truth in every religion and respect different religious pathways but in terms of the path of salvation, our belief is in the uniqueness of Christ and in the uniqueness of what he did for us on the cross, which we're going to discuss in some detail in the episodes coming up in Series 13, when we look at his actual death on the cross.
-Christianity is a unique religion.
+Christianity claims that it is a unique religion in all the world.
+Christians acknowledge there is truth in every religion and respect different religious pathways but in terms of the path of salvation, our belief is in the uniqueness of Christ and in the uniqueness of what he did for us on the cross, which we are going to discuss in some detail in the episodes coming up in Series 13, when we look at his actual death on the cross, Christianity is a unique religion.

 He goes on to conclude by saying that the disciples are going to be given power to do miracles like Jesus because another evidence of Jesus' authority are the miracles that he did which are recorded for us in the Gospels.